Nutty

 It’s still dependent on your yearly income (and any other applicants), and dependent on your current financial commitments – things that could affect your monthly payments, so that’s things like utility bills, outstanding loans, child maintenance, car finance etc (things in a mortgage lenders’ affordability assessment).

-If you’re looking for a quick quote for monthly mortgage repayments and an interest rate, just head over to mortgage repayment calculator – it focuses more on monthly mortgage payments rather than specifically how much you can borrow.
+If you’re looking for a quick quote for monthly mortgage repayments and an interest rate, just head over to our mortgage repayment calculator – it focuses more on monthly mortgage payments rather than specifically how much you can borrow.

 That’s presuming you’re more interested in changing your monthly payments now you’ve actually got the mortgage, and interest rate and maybe mortgage term (all of which you can do if you’re coming up to the end of your fixed term).
 If you’re looking to release equity (release cash), here’s how to remortgage to release equity.